 This co-living scheme has 13 no. en-suite units with generous communal spaces on the basement and ground floor.

 The scheme is to feature a high-quality brick facade, with curtain wall glazing and alternative colour panels.
 The scheme further benefits from a green roof and green wall, with mini vegetated planting boxes on the ground floor.
 These features will provide additional insulation, improve air quality and will reduce rain-water runoff.
 It will also introduce nature into the existing fully hardstanding site.
 The scheme further benefits from a bike storage facility in timber cladding.

-The scheme was granted planning permission in 2019 and is starting on site mid-2020.
+The scheme was granted planning permission in 2019, started on site 2020 and is being constructed during 2021.